-Bees work very hard to make beeswax for their colony, not for humans.
-When we take it without concern for sustainability, this will heavily impact the bee colony.
-They may not be able to create enough food for winter if their honeycomb is plundered.
+Bees work hard to make beeswax for their colony, not for humans.
+When we take it without concern for sustainability, this heavily impacts the bee colony.
+They may not be able to create enough food for winter if the honeycomb is plundered.

 It is possible to harvest surplus beeswax without overworking the bees.
-Excess wax collection allows the bees to build fresh honeycomb that’s free from disease and best for nurturing future bee generations.
+Excess wax collection allows the bees to build fresh honeycomb that is free from disease and best for nurturing future bee generations.

 What is beeswax used for?

-Bee colonies use beeswax to build Beeswax has a wide range of uses including candle making, environmentally-friendly food wrap, and skincare products.
+Beeswax has a wide range of uses, including candle-making, environmentally-friendly food wrap, and skincare products.
 It is also good for conditioning wood, rust prevention, and unsticking zippers.

 Are bees killed for beeswax?

 Beeswax removal from a hive does not kill any bees.
-When beekeepers use sustainable practices, they will only take excess wax that won’t put a strain on the colony.
+When beekeepers use sustainable practices, they only take excess wax that won’t strain the colony.

 Is beeswax the same as honey?

-Beeswax and honey are not the same things, but they often go hand in hand.
-Honey is produced by bees as a food source for the colony, while beeswax is used to construct honeycomb and other parts of the hive, like queen cells.
-To extract honey from a beehive, you’ll need to take the honeycomb as well.
+Beeswax and honey are not the same, but they often go hand in hand.
+Bees produce honey as a food source for the colony, while beeswax is used to construct honeycomb and other parts of the hive, like queen cells.
+To extract honey from a beehive, you’ll also need to take the honeycomb.

-Beeswax is extremely valuable to the colony and bees couldn’t survive without it.
-The wax gets produced naturally by worker bees and is crucial for building out the hive.
+Beeswax is extremely valuable to the colony, and bees couldn’t survive without it.
+The wax is produced naturally by worker bees and is crucial for building the hive.

 When honeycomb is collected using ethical and cruelty-free methods, mankind and bees can benefit each other.
 We get a high-quality resource that has many excellent uses.
 Bee colonies get old honeycomb removed from the hive, which can be replaced by fresh, disease-free beeswax.

 Maintaining the delicate balance is the challenge as we look ahead.
-With bee populations declining around the world, practices like honeycomb collection will be looked at more closely.
+With bee populations declining worldwide, practices like honeycomb collection will be looked at more closely.